Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Obstructions to Means of Egress

-Paths to means of egress will never go through places where obstructions are likely and/or unavoidable.
-Or where pathways will be constricted in any other manner.
+Paths to means of egress will never go through places where obstructions are likely and/or unavoidable, or where pathways will be constricted in any other manner.

-Means of egress will never go through these places:
+Means of egress will never go through:

 • Kitchens